Wednesday, July 16, 2025

 Not that I am giving up entirely.
 We continue to work our smallholding, support the local food system, buy organic cotton clothing, and minimize the throughput of plastic on our account.
 But I've abandoned the fantasy that such activities are more akin to living as homesteaders than an average middle income household.
 And it's clear that no degree of incremental mitigation is going to stave off the impending catastrophe.

 Montana residences consume more energy per capita than any other state.
-That doesn't include transportation, a category in which we still rank in the top 15, owing to the long distances that separate our communities from each other and the manufacturers of the world.
+That doesn't include transportation, a category in which we still rank in the top 15, owing to the long distances that separate our communities from one other and the manufacturers of the world.
 Our cold climate does not allow for much to be done to reduce the amount of CO2 produced in heating our homes, as air-source heat pumps only go so far while ground-source, the ideal solution, is prohibitively expensive.
-But knowing that we are going to continue commuting to work, driving kids to sports practice, and traveling for competitions, the highest return on our mitigation dollar is in electrifying our transportation.
+But knowing that we are going to continue commuting to work, driving kids to sports practice, and traveling for competitions, the highest return on our mitigation dollar is in obtained by spending it on electrifying our transportation.

 This spring, we bought Brandi a new Kia Niro plug-in hybrid.
 The greenest car is the one you can hold onto the longest, a point my brother Dagan often makes in comparing his oil-burning early 60s Volkswagen to a new Tesla, but Brandi's old car, a 2005 Honda Civic unusual in that its engine only lasted 200k miles, didn't make sense to repair given its age and the cost of replacement.